From The Blog

 Check out these articles below

-Journey Mindfulness is committed to teaching its clients how to navigate life throughout happy times and hardships by simply living in the present.
-Our goal is to share mindfulness interventions with those who need it - whether you’re a first responder, healthcare professional, elite athlete or working parent trying to balance it all - we’re here to help you find your flow in order to enjoy all of life’s special moments.
+Journey Mindfulness is committed to teaching clients how to navigate life throughout happy times and hardships by simply living in the present.
+Our goal is to share mindfulness and psychotherepeutic interventions with those who desire to elevate their lives- whether you’re a first responder, healthcare or other professional, elite athlete, or working parent trying to balance it all - we’re here to help you find your flow in order to enjoy all of life’s special moments.